traefik-proxy-boilerplate

 Traefik + kind Kubernetes cluster

-image This guide assumes that you have limited computing resources and therefore we use kind to deploy a kubernetes cluster.
-If you have access to a fully functional kubernetes cluster, skip the kind installation and bootstraping steps. start here ↓
+This guide assumes that you have limited computing resources and therefore we use kind to deploy a kubernetes cluster.
+If you have access to a fully functional kubernetes cluster, skip the kind installation and bootstrapping steps.

 Helm installation

-The installation instructions can be found here https://helm.sh/docs/intro/install/ below is a handly script published that can be found in the helm official docs
+The installation instructions can be found at https://helm.sh/docs/intro/install/ — below is a handy script from the helm official docs:

 curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3